 This article is written and published for information purposes ONLY and it MUST NOT be considered as legal advice or opinion.
 You should seek appropriate counsel for your own situation.
 And please note – this information is directed toward readers in Canada only.

 Getting arrested during divorce can lead to custody issues.
-Reach out to our law firm for legal help.
+Reach out to a law firm for help.

 Author: Nasar Iqbal, family and criminal lawyer in Toronto, Canada